-The Finance Director works closely with the Mayor and City Administrator and is responsible for overseeing the city’s budget, annual reporting, payroll, accounts payable/receivable, bond administration, insurance, grant administration, banking and investments, and information technology.
+The Finance Director works closely with the Mayor and City Administrator and is responsible for overseeing the city’s budget, annual reporting, payroll, accounts payable/receivable, utility billing, bond administration, insurance, grant administration, banking and investments, and information technology.

 Budget Transparency: Leavenworth Digital Budget Book